noahbenson/phamt/README.md

 ### Tested Features

 `PHAMT` is working and is reasonably well tested overall.
-This includes updating PHAMTs, iterating over PHAMTs, and creating PHAMTs.
-The current tests ensure that garage collection is working correctly for deleted PHAMT components as well.
+This includes updating PHAMTs, iterating over PHAMTs, creating PHAMTs, and querying PHAMTs.
+The current tests ensure that garbage collection is working correctly for deleted PHAMT components as well.

 ### Written Features